Lg02ithM/lg02ithm.github.io/_posts/2021-01-02-Cryptography-basics-Key-Exchange.md

 understood with the help of an example.
 So, we have the numbers 3 and 7.
 Here 3 is primitive root modulo 7.

-This means that when all possible powers of 3 when divided by 7, will give us remainders 1,2,3,4,5 and
+This means that when all possible powers of 3 when divided by 7, will give us remainders 1,2,3,4,5 and 6.
-6. So, the remainders will be values from 1 to (7 – 1)

 >3<sup>1</sup> = 3 -> 3 % 7 = 3
 >